Anti-social behaviour (ASB) is behaviour that causes harassment, alarm or distress to other people living in your neighbourhood.

 Report anti-social behaviour

-If you rent your home from Berneslai Homes, report the problem to your housing officer or local Safer Neighbourhood Team.
-Otherwise, call one of the numbers on the right or use our online form.
+Do you rent your home from Berneslai Homes?
+You can also report the problem to your housing officer or local safer neighbourhood team.

 Community triggers

 Many incidents of anti-social behaviour can be resolved by a single action by one agency.
-Sending a warning letter to the perpetrator may be all that's necessary to prevent the behaviour from happening again.
+Sending a warning letter to the culprit may be all that's needed to prevent the behaviour from happening again.

-To resolve some cases of anti-social behaviour, several agencies may need to work together.
+To resolve some cases, several agencies may need to work together.

 If you feel that the anti-social behaviour you've reported hasn't been dealt with effectively, you can raise a community trigger.
-This requests agencies like the council, police, and housing providers to collectively review their response to your report.
+This requests agencies like the council, police and housing providers to review their response to your report together.

-The community trigger doesn't replace individual organisations' own complaints procedures.
-If you're dissatisfied with the conduct of an individual agency, you should use their procedures.
+The community trigger doesn't replace each agency's own complaints procedure.
+If you're not satisfied with the conduct of an agency, you should still follow their complaints process.

 When to raise a community trigger

-- you've reported three separate incidents of the same anti-social behaviour occurring in the last six months
+You can call us to ask us to raise a community trigger on your behalf.
+This can be done if you've reported three separate incidents of the same anti-social behaviour in the last six months.

-You can also write to Barnsley Council Community Safety and Enforcement Service, PO Box 634, Barnsley S70 9GG.
+You can also write to us at: Barnsley Council Community Safety and Enforcement Service, PO Box 634, Barnsley, S70 9GG.

-We'll only use your personal information for the services we provide to you.
+We'll only use your personal details for the services we provide to you.

 Community trigger applications